Reduce the threat of oil spills in Puget Sound to the survival of Southern Residents.

 - The Legislature passed a law that improves the safety of oil transportation.
 The law sets tug escort requirements for large oil tankers in Puget Sound and for small oil tankers and other vessels in Rosario Strait and connected waterways.
 The law also requires the Board of Pilotage Commissioners to adopt rules for all tug escorts in Puget Sound by December 31, 2025.

-- The Legislature awarded the Department of Ecology $1.3 million to implement the law and develop and maintain a model to assess the risks of oil spills in Washington waters.
+- The Legislature awarded the Department of Ecology $1.3 million to implement the Safety of Oil Transportation Act and develop and maintain a model to assess the risks of oil spills in Washington waters.

 - The University of Washington’s Sea Grant program received $170,000 in 2021 to continue an oil spill response education program.